Wisconsin Security Deposit Returns and Deductions

 Written notice must be mailed or hand-delivered to the tenant’s last known address and must include the amount of the security deposit due, if any, to the tenant, plus an itemized statement of deductions.

-The notice can be emailed to the tenant if stated in the lease agreement.
+The notice can be emailed to the tenant if the lease agrees to use electronic forms of notification.

 Can a Security Deposit Be Used for Last Month’s Rent in Wisconsin?